Story

 Name of principality: Zemilla

-Name of castle: Pantry
+Name of stronghold: Pantry

 House Zemilla is – first and foremost – fertile.
-They live in the pantry of The Starlands producing grain and greens.
+They live in the Pantry of The Starlands, producing grain and greens.
 But they are also blessed with many children, which often creates squabbles and competition.
 They have an advanced tradition for succession that most other Houses scoff at.
 But marrying your child into this house will give the child a lifetime of wealth and plenty.
 So often, Ladies and Lords will risk a younger daughter’s future for a possibility to become the future Lady Zemilla.

 Lady Sira Zemilla used to be married to Victor Redmoor.
 But after four years of no children, Lord Redmoor had the marriage annulled by a Quasitor council from The Cape, orchestrated by his close advisor, the Mortan Xia.
 Lady Sira was sent back to House Zemilla, which was a great spite on both her and her family.
 Merely a week later, Victor Redmoor married Vicana Hala instead.